geotools/geotools/docs/user/library/metadata/logging/factory.rst

 LoggerFactory
 ^^^^^^^^^^^^^

-If you are working in your own application, you can teach GeoTools to use your application logging facilities (rather than Java logging which it uses by internal default).
+If you are working in your own application, you can teach GeoTools to use your application logging facilities (rather than Java logging which it uses by default).

 GeoTools provides LoggerFactories for: